ibm-cloud-docs/power-iaas/volume-snapshot-clone.md

 ## Restoring a virtual machine (VM)
 {: #volume-restore}

-The restore operation restores all of the volumes that are part of a VM snapshot.
-While restoring the VM, the {{site.data.keyword.powerSys_notm}} service creates a backup snapshot, which can be used if the restore operation fails.
+The restore operation restores all of the volumes that are part of a VM snapshot back to the source disks.
+While it restores the VM, the {{site.data.keyword.powerSys_notm}} service creates a backup snapshot, which can be used if the restore operation fails.
 If the restore operation succeeds, the backup snapshots are deleted.
-If the restore operation fails, you can perform the `restore-retry` operation to retry the restore operation.
-You can also perform the `restore-rollback` operation to roll back to the backup snapshot.
+If the restore operation fails, you can pass in the `restore_fail_action` query parameter with a value of `retry` to retry the restore operation.
+To roll back a previous disk state, you can pass in the `restore_fail_action` query parameter with a value of `rollback`.
 When the restore operation fails, the VM enters an **Error** state.

 **Prerequisites**

+During the restore operation, **it is critical that your source disks be quiesced**.
+Your source disks cannot be in use.
+Shut down all of your applications, including file systems and volume managers.
+If you are running an AIX VM, make sure that the disks are freed from the LVM by varying it off.

-By default, the VM restore operations expect the VM to be **shutoff**.
-This ensures that there is no data corruption while performing the restore operation.
-If the VM has volumes that are hosting external database application, quiesce all of your applications and ensure that there are no active IO transactions on the disk.
-Failure to do this can lead to data corruption and put the VM in maintenance mode.
+If you plan to restore the boot disks, **your VM must be shut down**.
+If the VM has volumes that are hosting external database applications, quiesce all of your applications and ensure that there are no active IO transactions on the disk.
+Failure to do so can lead to data corruption and put the VM in maintenance mode.

 **Use cases**

 - Restoring all of the volumes that are part of a VM snapshot
-- Running multiple VM restore operations (considering there are no shared volumes)
+- Running multiple VM restore operations
 - Retrying a VM restore operation if it originally failed
 - Rolling back a VM to its original volume state

 **Restrictions and considerations**

 - If the restore operation fails, reach out to your storage support administrator.
-A failed restore operation can leave behind incomplete `fcmaps`, which need to be manually cleaned up before you can the `restore-rety` operation.
+A failed restore operation can leave behind incomplete states, which might require a cleanup initiative from an IBM operation's team.
 - If you choose to restore a shared volume on one VM, you cannot perform the snapshot, restore, clone, or capture operations on the other VMs that are using the shared volume (while the restore operation is running).